ankita0811/PostgresqlConf/new-proposal.md

 ![N|Solid](https://github.com/ankita0811/PostgresqlConf/blob/master/clustersetup.png?raw=true)

 ### Security and Isolation
-A separate membership role is created for each tenant database.
-Cloud applications are provided with separate username and password to access tenant databases.
-Tenant users are only entitled to connect to their own database.
-Privileges for database and role creation are not provided to tenant users.

-An applications connected to a tenant database cannot perform any operation on objects of another tenant database co-located on the same postgresql instance.
+Each dedicated-PostgreSQL-as-a-Service is associated with one or more __security groups__, wihch acts as a virtual firewall that controls the traffic to instance vms.
+Isolation among PostgreSQL-as-a-Service instances is achieved using iptables-manager module which ensures that only instance VMs will be able to communicate among themselves.
+Futher isolation for MT-PostgreSQL-as-a-Service is realized by providing unique membership role for each tenant MTU.
+Cloud applications are provided with separate username and password via MT-PostgreSQL-as-a-Service binding.
+Tenant users are only entitled to connect to their own MTU (database) and are stripped off any additional privileges like database/role creation.
+SCP ensures that an application connected to a given MT-PostgreSQL-as-a-Service instance cannot perform any operation on objects owned by another MT-PostgreSQL-as-a-Service instance multiplexed into a given dedicated PostgreSQL-as-a-Service instance.

 ### Tenant Admission Control